tifuun/raidoc/doc/pages/coords-transforms.md

 RAIMAD's coordinate system works like this:

-- the X axis goes from left to right
+- the X axis goes from left to right.
-- the Y axis goes from bottom to top
+- the Y axis goes from bottom to top.
-- Positive angles go counterclockwise
-- Negative angles go clockwise
+- Angles are measured in radians.
+- Increasing the angle goes counterclockwise.
+- Decreasing the angle goes clockwise.
+- Angle 0 is in the positive X direction.
 - When talking about rectangles:
-    - "length" is the measure on the X axis
+    - "length" is the measure on the X axis.
-    - "width" is the measure on the Y axis
+    - "width" is the measure on the Y axis.

 If you are a mathematician,
-this should make sense.
+this should feel familiar.
-If you come from a computer graphics environment, we sincerely apologize.
+If you come from a computer graphics background, we sincerely apologize.

 ## Transformations are done with Proxies